-The Directors are thus appointed via a list voting system that also provides for the election of at least one member of the Board of Directors by minority-interest shareholders in compliance with article 147-ter, paragraph 3 of the TUF.
+The Directors are thus appointed via a list voting system that also provides for the election of at least one member of the Board of Directors by minority-interest shareholders, in compliance with article 147-ter, paragraph 3 of the TUF.

-Lists obtaining a number of votes totalling less than half the qualifying percentage will not be taken into account, pursuant to article 15 of the Articles of Association, as permitted by article 147-ter of the TUF.
+Lists will not be taken into account if they obtain a number of votes totalling less than half the qualifying percentage required under article 15 of the Articles of Association, as permitted by article 147-ter of the TUF.